vitoliveiras/nextjs-dashboard/README.md

 ## Overview

-- Styles: The different ways to style yout application in Next.js;
+- Styles: The different ways to style your application in Next.js;
 - Optimizations: How to optimize images, links and fonts;
 - Routing: How to create nested layouts and pages using file-system routing;
 - Data Fetching: How to set up a Postgres database on Vercel, and best practices for teaching and streaming;
-- Search and Pagination: How to implemente search and pagination using URL search params;
+- Search and Pagination: How to implement search and pagination using URL search params;
 - Mutating Data: How to mutate data using React Server Action, and revalidate the Next.js cache;
 - Error Handiling: How to handle general and 404 not found errors;
 - Form Validation and Acessibility: How to do server-side form validation and tips for improving acessibility;